KamilRadomski/SatisfactoryAutomator/README.md

 ## Known Issues
 - Refresh not done on Home causes issue in Parser
+- Clicking Ore recipes crashes - Converter in 'producedIn' building does not exist and page will be replaced with a extraction page later

 ## Current Tasks
 - Build out Settings page and state container for settings